elkebir-group/CORSID/README.md

 # CORSID

-CORSID is a computational tool to simultaneously identifying TRS sites and gene locations in unannotated coronavirus genomes.
+CORSID is a computational tool to simultaneously identify TRS sites, the core sequence and gene locations given an unannotated coronavirus genome sequence.
-We also provide another tool CORSID-A that only identifies TRS sites given annotated genes.
+We also provide another tool, CORSID-A, which identifies TRS sites and the core sequence given a coronavirus genome sequence with annotated gene locations.
-Given an genome (optionally with their annotation), CORSID(-A) will find the TRS alignment and the core sequence.

 The data and results can be found in the repo [CORSID-data](https://github.com/elkebir-group/CORSID-data).
 The visualized results of our tool applied to 468 coronavirus genomes can be found in [CORSID-viz](https://elkebir-group.github.io/CORSID-viz/).